FinDockLabs/findock-experience-cloud-examples/README.md

 # FinDock Community Payments examples

-This repository contains example code to integrate the [FinDock](www.findock.com) payment API with Salesforce Communities.
+This repository contains example code to integrate the [FinDock](www.findock.com) payment API with Salesforce Communities, in support of 2 blogs on the FinDock website.
 They are free to use and extend as-is.
 FinDock does not provide support on LWC, Apex or Flow development, but can help you with questions on the FinDock API.

 The example code was intentionally left very basic (e.g. little proper error handling, no test code) to keep it easy to understand.
 Please make sure to implement proper coding standards yourself!